A Bilingual Profile & Bio

 Display Your Concert Calendar

 The gigmit Concert Calendar is now accessible directly from your Artist Page.
 This is where you can display your availabilities.
 You can access it in the section “Booking / My Calendar” at the top of your dashboard.

 The Calendar is not only useful for external partners to know when they could book you, but also for your management to plan when you can tour.
 If many of your musicians are going on holidays, you can block slots and you won’t receive booking offers for these dates.

 Now Use Your Knowledge And Make Your gigmit Artist Page Perfect

-Design and functionality of your smart artist page have been developed for you in collaboration with the gigmit community and the specific needs of the industry.
-A complete and up-to-date artist page is in your goal.
-It is your digital business card, presents you even when you’re asleep and saves you a lot of extra effort.
-Use it!
-To edit your artist page, log in to gigmit.com, and click on the third tile on your dashboard on the right “Edit EPK” and then on top “edit”.
+The design and features of your smart artist page have been developed for you in collaboration with the gigmit community and the specific needs of the industry.
+It is your digital business card, available at any time of the day or night.